 One of my close friends visited Taj Mahal in Agra rather frequently.
-And it happens when you live in Delhi and host lot of family and friends.
+And it happens when you live in Delhi and host a lot of family and friends.
 He shared some observations with me and here I am putting them in front of you.

 Access to Taj Mahal

 Like all world heritage monuments in India, Taj Mahal also has a differential ticketing for Indian and Foreign nationals.
 Though the difference is much bigger here owing to the Agra Development Authority fee of Rs 500/- for foreigners.
-The difference here is that unlike other monuments across the country, here the high-value ticket holders also get a privileged access to the monument.
+The difference here is that unlike other monuments across the country, here the high-value ticket holders also get privileged access to the monument.
 They get to take a shorter path to the monument.
 And hence save time both while buying the ticket and visiting the monument.

-An RTI application was filed with the Archeological Survey of India to know why at Taj Mahal people buying the INR 750/- ticket are entitled to a privileged access.
+An RTI application was filed with the Archeological Survey of India to know why at Taj Mahal people buying the INR 750/- ticket are entitled to privileged access.
 Their Agra Circle answered it.
 And answer only stated that this process is followed as per the directions of higher authorities keeping in mind the security of the public.
 They also confirmed that no other monument in India makes any distinction between holders of Indian and Foreigner tickets.

 They provided the following route map depicting the path taken by two types of ticket holders.
 Red depicting the higher value path and green the ordinary, which is obviously a very long path compared to the red one.

 - Is the distinction being made between Indian and Foreign nationals?
 If so, it is highly unfair in my opinion – as it implies foreign visitors are given priority to see the heritage of the country over its own citizens.